 October 26, Thursday – Drove to Nashville and back

 We decided to rent a car to drive two hours to Nashville rather than travel by boat for a week (and then come back).
-Fortunately the Enterprise rent-a-car in Paducah is willing to go the extra mile (40 minutes) to pick up people from this marina.
+Fortunately the Enterprise rent-a-car in Paducah is willing to go the extra miles (40 minutes) to pick up people from this well-known, large marina.
 We had hoped to see an Opry show but were too late to get a reservation at the famous Ryman Auditorium.
 However we did enjoy a self-guided tour of the home of the Grand Ole Opry from 1943 until 1974.
 It was unused for a while and could have been torn down but is once again a Opry and concert venue.
 The tour included a number of movies of the Ryman history and stories of the woman, Lula Naff, show promoter and office manager, that single-handedly turned the Auditorium into a desirable place for the famous people of her day to perform.
 The Opry started renting it in 1943 and the rest is Opry history.

 The statue is of Little Jimmy Dicken’s, another Nashville favorite.